-- To test your strength and your flexibility on a regular basis, is to possess an awareness and a relationship with your body that many people don’t.
+- Testing strength and flexibility on a regular basis, is to possess an awareness and a relationship with your body that many people don’t.

-- To breathe with a deep and purposeful breath, even if it’s not as deep as it could be, even if they’re doing it deeper in India, is to feed our brains with more nourishment than most people do.
+- Breathing with a deep and purposeful breath, even if it’s not as deep as it could be, even if they’re doing it deeper in India, is to feed our brains with more nourishment than most people do.